Noah Spies

 Photo by Vincent Auyeung

-My current research focuses on understanding how changes to DNA during evolution result in phenotypic changes.
-While studying fundamental biological concepts, I am also working to improve analysis methods used for genome-wide measurements to better understand global patterns of mutation and related molecular phenotypes.
+My post-doctoral research focused on understanding how changes to DNA during evolution result in phenotypic changes.
+While studying fundamental biological concepts, I also worked to improve analysis methods used for genome-wide measurements to better understand global patterns of mutation and related molecular phenotypes.

 During my PhD work in biology at MIT, I studied the interplay between different post-transcriptional gene regulatory mechanisms.